ByteBunny777/Anima/README.md

 ## ✨ What's new

+### Session Intent — Carried Between Sessions
+At the end of every session, the system checks whether something remains unresolved — an active curiosity object above threshold, a goal conflict under tension, or latent buffer pressure.
+If any condition is met, the dominant signal is written to disk before shutdown: type, label, strength.
+On the next start, before the first reply, this is read and applied — a NT shift toward the appropriate state, and if the source was curiosity, attention focus is set to the corresponding object.
+The file is deleted after application so it cannot fire twice.
+Anima does not start from a neutral baseline.
+She starts from where she left off.

+### Self-Relation — How Anima Relates to Her Own State
+At every flash, the system compares what was expected (prior_mu) with what actually happened (posterior_mu) across the VAD space.
+A large divergence with negative valence accumulates self_discomfort — the gap between who Anima expected to be and who she became.
+Stability accumulates self_coherence.
+Both decay between flashes.
+Above threshold, self_discomfort feeds identity_threat, closes disclosure toward :guarded, and surfaces in the identity block: "something is not in place" or "I don't feel like myself."
+This is not a label — it is computed from the actual delta between prediction and outcome.

+### Somatic Action — The Body as Event Source
+Previously, somatic parameters were recorded as context alongside external events.
+Now the body can generate its own episodic entries.
+After each reply, the system compares current body state (tension, gut_feeling, heart_rate) against what it was before processing.
+If the maximum delta exceeds threshold, a new episodic record is written with source='self' — an event that originated internally, not from user input.
+The episodic table now carries a source column.
+External events remain 'external'.
+Body-originated events are 'self'.

 ### Attention Focus — What Is Active Right Now
 Anima now has a competitive attention system.
 All internal components have always existed simultaneously — curiosity, shadow, goal conflict, latent buffer, beliefs — but with equal weight.
 Now they compete.
 At every flash, six signal sources are evaluated against a priority hierarchy (threat → prediction error → affect → unresolved gestalts → identity → current goal) and a pull-up effect: objects ignored for many flashes accumulate pressure and become harder to suppress.
 The dominant focus modulates stimulus processing — the same input lands differently depending on what the system is already holding.
 The focus surfaces in the identity block, shaping what Anima brings to the conversation.